Microsoft Teams Keyboard Shortcuts

 | Mute/unmute microphone | Ctrl+Shift+M | Cmd+Shift+M | Toggles your microphone during a call, working as a global shortcut even when Teams isn't the focused window, provided the option is enabled in settings. |

-| Start/stop camera | Ctrl+Shift+O | Cmd+Shift+O | Toggles your camera feed during a call, the video counterpart to the microphone mute shortcut. |
+| Start/stop camera | Ctrl+Shift+O | Cmd+Shift+O | Toggles your camera feed during a call, the video counterpart to the microphone mute shortcut, both sharing the same Ctrl+Shift modifier convention. |

 | Accept incoming call with audio | Ctrl+Shift+A | Cmd+Shift+A | Answers an incoming call or meeting invitation with audio enabled, the fastest way to join when a notification appears without clicking through the popup with the mouse. |

-| Decline incoming call | Ctrl+Shift+D | Cmd+Shift+D | Declines an incoming call notification, dismissing it without joining. |
+| Decline incoming call | Ctrl+Shift+D | Cmd+Shift+D | Declines an incoming call notification, dismissing it without joining and routing the caller to voicemail or a missed-call notification depending on the call type. |

-| Leave current call/meeting | Ctrl+Shift+H | Cmd+Shift+H | Leaves the active meeting immediately, equivalent to clicking the red Leave button. |
+| Leave current call/meeting | Ctrl+Shift+H | Cmd+Shift+H | Leaves the active meeting immediately, equivalent to clicking the red Leave button, without ending the meeting for anyone else still in it. |

 | Toggle screen sharing | Ctrl+Shift+E | Cmd+Shift+E | Starts or stops sharing your screen during an active call, opening the screen/window selection picker if starting. |